 Part B particularly states on Medicare’s website that it will cover medically necessary services.
 Part A doesn’t explicitly state the same thing, but some of the services from the above list are services covered by Part A.

 What To Do If Medicare Denies Your Medically Necessary Treatment

 Getting a claim rejected can be frustrating for many beneficiaries, and understandably so.
-That’s why Medicare legally requires you to send a Summary Notice if you get denied.
-Thankfully, you will have 120 days from the day you receive your notice to file an appeal.
+That’s why Medicare legally requires you to send a Summary Notice if denied.
+Thankfully, you will have 120 days from receiving your notice to file an appeal.
 Contact your local CMS office for more information about the appeals process if your treatment gets denied.

-So we’ve already gone over what treatments are likely to be approved by Medicare — but what about the other side of that coin?
+So we’ve already gone over what Medicare will likely approve treatments — but what about the other side of that coin?
 Are there certain claims that are more likely to get rejected than approved?
 For better or worse, yes.
 Some examples of these include:

 - Routine eye exams

 - Long term care

 Keep in mind that these are just examples.
 Whether the care you need is accepted as medically necessary is determined on a case-by-case basis, so your experience may vary.